Dear Siblings in Christ,

-Grace and peace to you from God our Creator and our Savior Jesus Christ.
+Grace and peace to you in the name of our Lord and Savior, Jesus Christ.

 As Christmas approaches, I am attentive of the wide range of emotions that adorn our hearts throughout this time.
 A season in which families unite to commemorate the gifts of love, peace and salvation, Christmas is a time of joy, warmth, and togetherness for many.
 Nevertheless, I am aware that some may experience a profound sense of grief, pain, or isolation from loved ones during this time of year.